 Life insurance isn't just for the main income earner either.
 If you are a homemaker, how will your partner look after the children, run the household and keep down a full-time job if you were to die or be incapacitated?
 Life insurance can be invaluable for both partners in a relationship.

 Life Insurance may be obtained personally, via a superannuation fund (including a Self Managed Superannuation Fund) or owned via a business, however a death benefit received via a superannuation policy or via a business may be taxed - depending on whom it is paid to.
-Speak to Mark or Gary for more information about how we can help your specific circumstances.
+Speak to Gary for more information about how we can help your specific circumstances.

 Total and Permanent Disability Insurance:

 Total and Permanent Disability (TPD) Insurance will provide a lump sum payment should you suffer an illness or injury which totally and permanently prevents you from working again.